 The Client-side security implements the simplest scenario when your application directly connects to the database without the use of the Middle Tier Application Server.
 There are two modes of the client-side security:

-The mode can be selected when creating a new XAF application using the Solution Wizard.
+The mode can be selected when creating a new XAF WinForms application with XPO using the Solution Wizard.

 Integrated Mode (XPO Only)